karmab/kcli/README.md

 It started because I switched from ovirt and needed a tool similar to [ovirt.py](https://github.com/karmab/ovirt)

-##  Why should I use this instead of vagrant for kvm?
+##  Why I use this instead of vagrant for kvm?

 - Easy syntax to launch single or multiple VMS
 - Cloudinit based customization, not over ssh